google/WebFundamentals/src/content/en/updates/2017/09/abortable-fetch.md

       console.log(chapters);
     });

-In this case, calling `controller.abort()` will either abort whichever fetches are in-progress.
+In this case, calling `controller.abort()` will abort whichever fetches are in-progress.

 ## The future